essic/prez-fsharp-quickie-for-cshap-dev/PITCHME.md

 How many times have you declared some fields / properties as 'readonly' ?

 +++
-Far less complicated to write concurrent code in application in F#
+Far less complicated to write concurrent code in F#

 +++
 Declaration is initialisation.